Initial Reports for LLCs and Corporations

 • Registered agent’s name and address

-Depending on the state, there might be other details to include as well.
+Depending on the state, there might be additional details to include as well.

 Fees Schedule

-In most states that require an initial statement of information, businesses must pay a small filing fee when submitting their form.
+In most states that require an Initial Report, businesses must pay a small filing fee when submitting their form.
 Nevada and Washington include the cost in their business registration fees.

 Deadline for Filing

-If a business fails to file its initial report on time, it could result in penalties and late fees—or even suspension or involuntary dissolution of the entity.
-That’s why it’s so critical for entrepreneurs to check their state’s requirements and submit their initial report on time!
+If a business fails to file its initial report on time, it could result in penalties and late fees, loss of good standing, or even suspension or involuntary dissolution of the entity.
+That’s why it’s so critical for entrepreneurs to check their state’s requirements and submit their Initial Report on time!

 How to File

-Filing an initial report is a critical step in keeping your business compliant and in good standing with your state.
 Most states have online forms available.
-While Corporation and LLC initial report paperwork is usually straightforward, any errors could result in processing delays and additional costs.
+While Corporation and LLC paperwork is usually straightforward, any errors could result in processing delays and additional costs.

 Fortunately, CorpNet is here to help make sure that won’t happen to your business!
-Our filing experts can prepare and submit your initial statement of information for you.
+Our filing experts can prepare and submit your information for you.
 Moreover, we’ll ensure it’s completed accurately and submitted on time to get your company off on the right foot.

 Processing Time

 Our standard processing time is 2 – 4 weeks.
-If you’re up against your initial report deadline, we can expedite the filing (1 – 2 weeks) for an additional fee.
+If you’re up against your deadline, we can expedite the filing (1 – 2 weeks) for an additional fee.

 CorpNet’s Can Help